Commonly, low flying refers to any flight at or below 500 feet AGL that may be practised only in designated low flying zones.

-Flying the aeroplane close to the ground in poor visibility can be a very stressful situation.
+Flying the aeroplane close to the ground in poor visibility is a very stressful situation.
 The poor visibility configuration increases the time available for processing.
 High stress levels result in a decrease in performance and may cause a narrowing of attention by fixating on one instrument or aspect, and/or hyperventilation.

 Avoiding bad weather will eliminate one reason for low flying altogether.

-Using a powered descent, enter the LFZ at 500 feet agl.
+Using a powered descent, enter the LFZ at 500 feet AGL.

 Complete medium level turns and note the reaction times required and the radius of turn.

 At lower levels the three-dimensional effect of terrain and obstacles is more apparent.
 In this light, such things as wires, sun strike, shadows, and mechanical turbulence need to be discussed.

 Reduce the power to _____ RPM (refer CFI) while maintaining straight and level flight, and when the airspeed has reduced to inside the white arc, lower the flap to _____ degrees (refer CFI).
 As the airspeed approaches the nominated configuration speed, power is increased as required, to maintain straight and level flight at the nominated speed.
 Trim.

 The level to which the power will need to be increased varies depending on the aeroplane weight and other factors.
 At typical training weight and configuration this setting will be about _____ RPM.

 Note the pilot has more time to respond to external threats.
 Caution is needed for airspeed control with flap extended.

 The low flying zone should be identified by the student flying around the outside the boundary at a minimum of 1000 feet AGL, keeping it on the left, or student's side, so that the student can look into the area.